This panel is used for routine follow up survey of your diabetic condition.

 Test for diseases including diabetes and heart, liver and kidney disease, plus screening for organ function, hormone levels and prostate cancer.

-Test for heavy metals such as lead, mercury, arsenic, cadmium and chromium.
+Test for heavy metals such as lead, mercury and arsenic.

 The test assesses the morphology and number of red blood cells, white blood cells and platelets.